Harrisburg Man Indicted On Drug Trafficking And Firearms Charges

 A sentence following a finding of guilt is imposed by the Judge after consideration of the applicable federal sentencing statutes and the Federal Sentencing Guidelines.

-The maximum penalty under federal law for this offense is life imprisonment, a term of supervised release following imprisonment, and a fine.
+The maximum penalty under federal law for this offense imprisonment for life, a term of supervised release following imprisonment, and a fine.
 Under the Federal Sentencing Guidelines, the Judge is also required to consider and weigh a number of factors, including the nature, circumstances and seriousness of the offense; the history and characteristics of the defendant; and the need to punish the defendant, protect the public and provide for the defendant's educational, vocational and medical needs.
 For these reasons, the statutory maximum penalty for the offense is not an accurate indicator of the potential sentence for a specific defendant.

 # # #